vojay-dev/pypong/README.md

 Using virtualenv: /home/pre/.cache/pypoetry/virtualenvs/pypong-py3.7
 ```

+This is the location of the virtual environment.

-Copy the path and go to PyCharm.
+Copy the path and switch to PyCharm.
 In PyCharm click on `File -> Settings` and navigate to: `Project: pypong -> Project Interpreter`.
 Now click on the cog on the right and choose `Add`.
 A new dialog will open.

-In the new dialog, choose `Existing environment` then click on the three dots `...` and paste the path you copied before.
+In this dialog, choose `Existing environment` then click on the three dots `...` and paste the path you copied before.

 Finally in this folder, navigate to `bin` and choose `python`.
-Then click `OK` to add the virtualenv.
+Then click `OK` to add the environment.

 You can now close the settings window.

 Run the code in your IDE again with `Ctrl+Shift+F10`.
 The output should look slightly different now as PyCharm uses the virtual environment to execute the code.
+This also means when we add dependencies with Poetry, PyCharm will also be aware of it.

-### 5.4.
-Makefile
+### Makefile

 Since we want to be flexible and also run our project in the terminal, let us create a basic Makefile to make our lives easy.